awoods/collectionbuilder.github.io/_howto/githubdesktop.md

 {% include bootstrap/figure.md img="howto/githubdesktop/welcome.copy.png" caption="" alt="screen shot of the zip file for GitHub Desktop" class="w-50"%}

-- Put in the same login credentials you would normally when logging into GitHub Desktop.
+- Put in the same login credentials you would normally when logging into GitHub.com.
 If you have not yet set up a GitHub account please view our 'How To' on setting one up.

 {% include bootstrap/figure.md img="howto/githubdesktop/signin.copy.png" caption="" alt="screen shot of the zip file for GitHub Desktop" class="w-50"%}